Skip to contents

 Answer: PCGR uses GENCODE as the primary gene transcript model, but we provide cross-references to corresponding RefSeq transcripts when this is available.

-5. I have a VCF with structural variants detected in my tumor sample, can PCGR process those as well?
+5. I have a VCF with structural variants (SVs) detected in my tumor sample, can PCGR process those as well?

 Answer: This is currently not supported as input for PCGR, but is something we want to incorporate in the future.
+We have a skeleton of SV support working for CPSR, focusing to support large, multi-exon deletions

-9. Is it possible for the users to update the data bundle to get the most recent versions of all underlying data sources?
+7. Is it possible for the users to update the data bundle to get the most recent versions of all underlying data sources?